 Our retention periods for Personal Data are based on business needs and legal requirements.
 We retain Personal Data for as long as is necessary for the processing purpose(s) for which the information was collected, and any other permissible, related purpose.
 For example, we retain certain transaction details and correspondence until the time limit for claims arising from the transaction has expired, or to comply with regulatory requirements regarding the retention of such data.
-When Personal Data is no longer needed, we either irreversibly anonymise the data (in which case we may further retain and use the anonymised information) or securely destroy the data.
+When Personal Data is no longer needed, we either irreversibly anonymise the data (in which case we may further retain and use the de-identified information for analytics purposes) or securely destroy the data.

 Cross–Border Transfer of Personal Information